-Almost always, herbs taste best when used fresh (see Cooking with Fresh Herbs – PDF).
+Almost always, herbs taste best when used fresh (see Cooking with Fresh Herbs).
 After picking, their flavor and aroma tends to deteriorate much too quickly.
 If you cannot use them shortly after harvest, there are several short-term storage methods that are recommended to help keep their flavor for a couple of hours to a couple of days.

 Several long stemmed herbs, like basil, cilantro and parsley can be stored in a glass of water similar to cut flowers.
 Just trim the ends and stick them in a glass with about an inch or so of water.
 Place them on the kitchen counter and they’ll remain fresh for up to a week.

 Many fresh herbs, including rosemary, chives and thyme, can be stored a week or longer in your refrigerators’ vegetable bin.
-For best results, wrap them in a damp paper towel and then place in an open or a perforated plastic bag.
+For best flavor, wrap them in a damp paper towel and then place in an open or a perforated plastic bag.
+Do NOT rinse until just before they are to be used.
 Keep in mind, the longer herbs are stored the greater their flavor loss will be.

 To dry sturdy, low moisture herbs, like rosemary, thyme, dill, savory, sage, and parsley, cut whole branches of the plant and gently rinse in cool water.
 Tie the cuttings in small bunches and hang upside down in a dark, well-ventilated and dust-free room.
 When dry, usually within 2 to 3 weeks, remove the leaves from the stems and store whole in an air tight container.
 Crush or grind just before use.

 Herbs with large, tender leaves and a high moisture content, including bay leaf, basil, lemon balm, lovage, mint, lemon verbena and tarragon, should be dried quickly to prevent mold.
 You can dry these herbs on frames covered with netting or window screen.
 Simply strip the best leaves from the stems and lay them in a single layer on the drying rack.
 Turn during the first few days and after about a week, when the leaves are completely dry, remove them and store in tightly closed containers for later use.
-Learn more about harvesting and drying herbs (PDF) here.
+Learn more about harvesting and drying herbs from the University of Illinois Extension.

-Another easy method for preserving herbs is to freeze them.
+Another easy method for preserving herbs is to freeze them (see Freeze Fresh Herbs for Long-Term Storage).
 Simply wash the herbs and pat them dry, spread them out in a single layer on a pan, and put the pan into the freezer.
 When frozen, place the herbs in an air tight plastic container or bag and keep them in the freezer until ready to use.